rkimoakbioinformatics/oakvar/README.rst

 License
 *******

-OakVar is licensed under dual licensing: 1) APGL v3 or higher and 2) paid subscription for institutional, commercial, or closed-source use.
+OakVar is free to use for personal or research use in non-commercial activities by non-commercial entities.
+For other uses including commercial use by commercial entities, a paid license must be obtained.
 For full license information, see `LICENSE`_.

 .. _LICENSE: https://github.com/rkimoakbioinformatics/oakvar/blob/master/LICENSE